SMFM Biota#

 With the outputs processed, we can now visualize the results.

-First select Biomass.
-Then press Display.
-You will see the map pop up on your screen:
+Select Biomass.
+Then, press Display.
+You will see the map appear on your screen (see figure below).

-This is showing above-ground biomass in tonnes per hectare (tC/ha) for the 1x1 degree tile in Tanzania.
-To go back to the interface and select the other outputs, you can click anywhere on the screen outside of the map and do the same for the other results.
+This is showing AGB in tonnes per hectare (tC/ha) for the 1 x 1 degree tile in Tanzania.
+To go back to the interface and select the other outputs, click anywhere on the screen outside of the map and do the same for the other results.

-If you followed these exact steps, your outputs should look similar to the ones below:
+If you followed these exact steps, your outputs should look similar to the ones in the figure below.

 Output